HazyResearch/data-centric-ai/README.md

   Add a few critical links (citations, paper links, blogs, videos, code, workshops, classes, tutorials, figures, pictures, recipes, tweets, books), and a short description for each sub-topic and how it relates to the section.

+#### Contributing awesome lists

+We want to gather interesting lists of resources and content that are related to data-centric AI.
+Please submit a PR if you'd like to add a new list or grow an existing one.
+We've included a list of [workshops](awesome-lists/workshops.md) as an example.

 #### General instructions